LukeOlson01/Markdown-Pages-on-GitHub/CodingProject.md

-# Recent Coding Project
+# Coding Project

-I am taking an Introduction to Information Technology course where we write code.
-Here is my most recent project using python:
+Here is one of the first programs I learned to write using python:

     x_initial = float(input("Enter the object's initial position: "))
     v_initial = float(input("Enter the object's initial velocity: "))